Ron Wyden: Iraq

 Wyden was one of 23 senators to vote against the authorization of military force in Iraq in 2002.
 In 2003, he voted to bar excessive overseas deployments of members of the National Guard and Reserves.
 In 2006, Wyden was one of 13 senators to vote to require the redeployment of U.S. forces from Iraq by July 2007, and one of 39 senators to vote to call on President George W. Bush to begin withdrawing forces from Iraq and establish a timeline for withdrawal.
 Wyden also voted many other times for withdrawal of combat forces from Iraq, against funding for the war without binding timelines, and against the establishment of permanent military bases in Iraq.
 He also opposed President Barack Obama's plan for a "troop surge" in Afghanistan in 2009.

-Israel
+Israel and Palestine

 In September 2016, in advance of a UN Security Council resolution 2334 condemning Israeli settlements in the occupied Palestinian territories, Wyden signed an AIPAC-sponsored letter urging Obama to veto "one-sided" resolutions against Israel.

 In May 2017, Wyden co-sponsored the Israel Anti-Boycott Act, Senate Bill 720, which made it a federal crime, punishable by a maximum sentence of 20 years imprisonment, for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.
 The bill would make it legal for U.S. states to refuse to do business with contractors that engage in boycotts against Israel.